operational definitions

 By the time the whisper reaches the earliest layers—the ones forming the most primitive representations, the foundations upon which everything else is built—it has faded to silence.
 The gradient has vanished.
 The deep layers learn.
 The shallow layers remain strangers to the truth that passed through them.

-The insight arrives.
-It’s vivid, urgent.
-But by the time it propagates back to our foundations—to the premises we forgot we chose, the assumptions that calcified into identity—it’s too faint to disturb anything.
-We update our conclusions while our origins stay frozen in place.
+But by the time it propagates back to your foundations—to the premises you forgot you chose, the assumptions that calcified into identity—it’s too faint to disturb anything.
+You update your conclusions while your origins stay frozen in place.

 We mistake this for growth.